AVAnnotate/documentation/pages/resources.md

 <details>
   <summary>I have audiovisual materials</summary>
-→ Establish what you want students to learn about making an argument about AV → Determine how the assignment combines annotations, index terms, and customized pages → Determine what types of annotations and index terms support the learning objective
+→ Establish what you want students to learn about making an argument about AV <br>
+→ Determine how the assignment combines annotations, index terms, and customized pages <br>
+→ Determine what types of annotations and index terms support the learning objective <br>

 </details>

 <details>
   <summary>I have an assignment</summary>
-→ Determine how the assignment combines annotations, index terms, and customized pages → Determine what types of annotations and index terms support the learning objective → Establish what you want students to learn about making an argument about AV
+→ Determine how the assignment combines annotations, index terms, and customized pages <br>
+→ Determine what types of annotations and index terms support the learning objective <br>
+→ Establish what you want students to learn about making an argument about AV <br>

 </details>

 <details>
   <summary>I have a learning objective</summary>
-→ Determine what types of annotations and index terms support the learning objective → Establish what you want students to learn about making an argument about AV → Determine how the assignment combines annotations, index terms, and customized pages
+→ Determine what types of annotations and index terms support the learning objective <br>
+→ Establish what you want students to learn about making an argument about AV <br>
+→ Determine how the assignment combines annotations, index terms, and customized pages

 </details>